As two actions, you create a wall of animated, jagged, and twisted bones at a point within 36 meters.

 When the wall appears, each creature within its area must make a Reflex saving throw.

-On a failed save, a creature takes 4d6 slashing damage and is grappled for the spell’s duration.
+On a failed save, a creature takes 4d8 slashing damage and is grappled for the spell’s duration.

-On a successful save, the target takes half as much damage and isn’t grappled.
+On a successful save, it takes half as much damage and isn’t grappled.

-To break out, the grappled target can use its action to make an Acrobatics or Brawn check (its choice) against your spell save DC.
+To break out, the grappled target can use an action to make an Acrobatics or Brawn check (its choice) against your spell save DC.

 On a success, the target escapes and is no longer grappled by the bones.

 A creature can move through the wall, albeit slowly and painfully.
 Movement through the wall is at a quarter speed.
 Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a Reflex saving throw as described above.